-EMPLOYMENT CONTRACTS, TERMINATION OF EMPLOYMENT AND CHANGE IN CONTROL ARRANGEMENTS

-We have a Senior Leadership Severance Plan (the "Severance Plan"), in which all of the named executive officers participate.
-The Board implemented the Severance Plan to establish financial protection for our executives upon various employment termination scenarios, including a change in control of our company.
+EMPLOYMENT CONTRACTS, TERMINATION OF EMPLOYMENT AND CHANGE IN CONTROL ARRANGEMENTS upon various employment termination scenarios, including a change in control of our company.
 We believe the Severance Plan assists in retention of executives and provides a more attractive compensation package when recruiting key talent.
 Furthermore, instead of negotiating individual separation arrangements upon a termination, the Board can ensure consistent and equitable treatment for all executives through the Severance Plan.